 Garlic mustard is an invasive, non-native plant that can take over a forest floor, crowding out native plants, including wildflowers.
 In the late 1800s, garlic mustard was brought to the United States from Europe for use as a culinary herb.
 Since then, it has spread across most states, including Missouri.

-Garlic mustard occurs most frequently in upland and floodplain forests, savannas and along roadsides.
+Garlic mustard occurs most frequently in upland and floodplain forests, savannas, and along roadsides.
 It invades shaded areas, especially disturbed sites, and open woodlands.
 It is capable of growing in dense shade and occasionally in full sun.
 Garlic mustard seeds seem to be spread by animals, by flowing water and by human activities.
 Because each plant disperses a large number of seeds, garlic mustard can outcompete native vegetation for light, moisture, nutrients, soil, and space as it quickly colonizes the area.